MeghaSharma21/CPP_Competitive_Programming_Atom_Snippets/README.md

 ## Installation

--For installation, go to Atom > Preferences...
+- For installation, go to Atom > Preferences...
--Then search for CPP Competitive Programming Snippets in Packages tab.
+- Then search for CPP Competitive Programming Snippets in Packages tab.
--Restart atom.
+- Restart atom.

 ## Usage